 Partner developers must determine which configurations are required for their solution prior to the review process.

-Existing clients can work with Concur Advantage Technical Services to create custom applications that work with their configuration.
+Existing clients can work with SAP Concur Integration Services to create custom applications that work with their configuration.

 Information on how to download, install, and configure the application connector is included in Callouts and Application Connectors.